 This style is achieved with a lot of time and patience – each braid is coiled on its own path contributing to the impressive asymmetrical wrap along the neck line.
 Use plenty of holding product with this one.

-#50: Goddess Braids with Purple Highlights
+#50: Goddess Braids with Purple Extensions

-A major perk of dark hair is its ability to hold truly vibrant accent colors in goddess braids hairstyles.
+A major perk of dark hair is its ability to hold truly vibrant accent colors in goddess hairstyles.
 Try out a bright purple, a lovely caramel blonde or both.
 Incorporating specks of color in braids is a way to come up with your own unique look.
 Permanent color will be the most long-lasting and vibrant, but today’s hair chalks and temporary dyes also pack a powerful punch.

-#51: Mature Braids with Intricate Design
+#51: Single Goddess Braids with Intricate Design

 Goddess beauty is not just for the young – older women can benefit from this beautiful look as well.
 Extensions add thickness and dimension to thinner natural hair, giving you a whole new boost of confidence.
 It’s also incredibly low maintenance, something that’s a blessing when you’re busy working or chasing after grandchildren.